goreleaser/nfpm/www/docs/cmd/nfpm_completion_bash.md

 # nfpm completion bash

-generate the autocompletion script for bash
+Generate the autocompletion script for bash

 ## Synopsis

 Generate the autocompletion script for the bash shell.